 Services rendered within the confines of the Student Health Center are done at no additional charge beyond the SHS Fee (with the exception of a limited number of vaccines).
-Anything outside of our four walls will be billed to insurance.
+Anything outside of the

+Student Health Center will be billed to insurance.